rogersstuart/UMeterDisplay/README.md

-# UMeterLCD - STM32G0 LCD/OLED Display Interface Controller
+# UMeterDisplay - STM32G0 OLED or LCD Display Interface Controller

 ## Overview

-**UMeterLCD** is an embedded firmware project for STM32G030C8T microcontrollers that provides an intelligent LCD/OLED display interface controller.
-The system acts as a bridge between a host device and LCD/OLED displays, with built-in command filtering, power management, and interrupt-driven communication.
+**UMeterLCD** is an embedded firmware project for STM32G030C8T microcontrollers that provides an intelligent OLED or LCD display interface controller.
+The system acts as a bridge between a host device and OLED or LCD displays, with built-in command filtering, power management, and interrupt-driven communication.

 ---